jonnor/embeddedml/README.md

 and now deep convolutional features are providing a similar breakthrough for recognition" "In any case, if you develop any new algorithm for a recognition task, it **must** be compared against the strong baseline of generic deep features + simple classifier"

+Could it give performance benefits to flatten a deep model?
+Ie use a deep model, compute typical activations for the different layers, mimick these flat convolutional kernels.
+Teacher-student type learning.

 Could one learn CNN kernels using greedy selection of sets of N kernels?